 Separating cash and noncash items

 In normal business circumstances, the cash flow and the accrual occur relatively near each other, so that an economically significant event can be associated more directly with both its benefit and its cost.
-But occasionally, there may be great distance and no clear relationships.
+But occasionally, there might be a time lapse between these 2 events and no clear relationships.

 For example, certain kinds of asset write-downs may create the appearance of a significant recent cash flow when none had occurred.
 Some forms of stock and stock options issued for employee compensation may appear as expenses but have no associated cash outlays.
 And some changes in the value of financial assets may trigger their being marked to market, a process that can generate gains or losses on the income statement without any cash having changed hands.